devvanu/markdown-syntax-guide/README.md

 <br />

-*Note*: You can also create all the following markdown using HTML code.
+**_Note_**: Many Markdown applications allow you to use HTML tags in Markdown-formatted text.
+So, you can also create all the following markdown using HTML code.

 <br />